paigesaez/portfolio-template/README.md

 ## Domain set up

-Before you deploy, you will want to update your production URL.
+Before you deploy, you will want to update your production URL in the `docpad.coffee` file.
 In most cases, you will not need a contextPath.
 It is set up this way to accomodate subfolder paths when deployed to GitHub pages.

 	site:
 			# Site Production URL